 "I won't go back again," she said.
 "It brought back all these terrible memories and the awful things I witnessed.

-"When I read the names on the new memorial of those who didn't make it, it really hit me how lucky we had been."'Not in vain'
+"When I read the names on the new memorial of those who didn't make it, it really hit me how lucky we had been."